"...on a job application

 -- John Zorn, (raucous and dutty, but robbed of senstivity and wit)

 -- Joshua Redman (nujazz reimagining, all vague blips and indifference.
-Actually starts at 2:35, at which point it becomes an ok emulation.)
+Actually starts at 2:35, at which point it becomes ok.)

-What these have in common is their failure to find anything like the original's godly pairing of sax and trumpet.
+What these covers have in common is their failure to find anything like the original's godly pairing of sax and trumpet.
 Even Coleman apparently never did, after Cherry died.
-The real lonely woman was never alone; she had two voices ringing out for her, was two voices, trying to balance in the night.
+This lonely woman was never actually alone; she had two voices, was two voices, trying to balance in the night.

 Really nice tune there, cheers Gav